 In consideration of the value and novelty of these results, the Royal Society urged the Admiralty to provide means of extending the observations.
-In 1869 the surveying ship "Porcupine," Captain Calver, was appointed to this service.
-In addition to the temperature observations, which had turned out so interesting in the "Lightning," it was decided to make a number of chemical observations on the water.
-For this purpose the chartroom was fitted up as a laboratory, and a chemist was invited to join the biologists on the cruise.
+In 1869 the surveying ship "Porcupine," Captain Calver, was appointed for this service.
+In addition to the temperature observations, which had turned out so interesting in the cruise of the "Lightning," it was decided to make a number of chemical observations on the water.
+For this purpose, the chartroom was fitted up as a laboratory, and a chemist was invited to join the biologists on the cruise.
 A number of arrangements were also made for facilitating dredging and the subsequent observations.
-The "Porcupine" was a first-rate vessel for the purpose, and between May and September 1869 she made three distinct trips.
-The first of these was under the scientific direction of the late Mr. Gwyn Jeffreys, and it was chiefly devoted to dredging off the west coast of Ireland and in the channel between Scotland and Rockall.
-The deepest dredging made was in 1470 fathoms, and no lack of life was found at that depth.
-It was accordingly resolved that, during the second trip, under the direction of Professor Wyville Thomson, an attempt should be made to dredge in the deepest water within reach, so that a definite answer to the general question of the existence of life at great depths could The "Porcupine" was steered for the Bay of Biscay, and at a point about 250 miles west of Ushant two highly successful hauls of the dredge were taken in water over 2000 fathoms deep, and in both animal forms from the Protozoa to the Mollusca were abundant.2 It was on this cruise that Captain Calver suggested the employment of hempen tangles attached to the dredge frame, an idea which Professor Thomson says inaugurated a new era in dredging.3
+The "Porcupine" was well adapted for the purpose, and between May and September 1869 she made three distinct The first of these was under the scientific direction of Mr. Gwyn Jeffreys, and it was chiefly devoted to dredging off the west coast of Ireland and in the channel between Scotland and Rockall.
+The deepest dredging was in 1470 It was accordingly resolved fathoms, and no lack of life was found at that depth. that, during the second trip, under the direction of Professor Wyville Thomson, an attempt should be made to dredge in the deepest water within reach, so that a definite answer to the general question of the existence of life at great depths could be arrived at.
+The "Porcupine" was steered for the Bay of Biscay, and at a point about 250 miles west of Ushant two highly successful hauls of the dredge were taken in water over 2000 fathoms deep, and in both animal forms from the Protozoa to the Mollusca were abundant.
+It was on this cruise that Captain Calver suggested the employment of hempen tangles attached to the dredge frame, which resulted in the capture of many new animals.
 The third cruise of 1869, during which Dr. Carpenter was the naturalist in charge, was intended to be a repetition of that of the "Lightning" in the previous autumn.
 The observations of the earlier expedition were confirmed and extended in various directions.